jonnyboyC/kos-language-server/README.md

 - go to definition
 - basic auto complete
 - file symbol lookup
-- identify variables that don't exist
+- identify symbols that don't exist
-- identify unused variables
+- identify unused symbols
-- identify variables that shadow (hide) an existing variable
+- identify symbols that shadow (hide) an existing variable
+- identify symbols that may not exist at runtime
 - on hover type definitions (experimental)